IUResearchApplications/RBenchmarking/RHPCBenchmark/README.md

 documentation for each of these classes for how new microbenchmarks can be constructed.
-The companion data package 'RHPCBenchmarkData' contains the sparse matrix files needed by the sparse matrix benchmarking package and can be downloaded from
+The companion data package 'RHPCBenchmarkData' contains the sparse matrix files needed by the sparse matrix benchmarking package and can be downloaded from https://github.com/IUResearchAnalytics/RBenchmarking/blob/master/RHPCBenchmarkData_0.1.0.0.tar.gz

-Installation of the package is trivial using install.packages on the package file.
+Installation of the packages are trivial using install.packages on the package files.